Rastagong/A-Humble-Hunter/README.md

   These assets are published under the terms of both the GNU GPL 3.0 and the Creative Commons Attribution-ShareAlike 3.0 Unported (CC-BY-SA).
   You can find them here (http://opengameart.org/content/lpc-tile-atlas) and there (http://opengameart.org/content/lpc-tile-atlas2).
   Refer to the "Liberated Pixel Cup Attribution" file for more details.

+### Sounds
+* The forest sounds (sonsForet.wav) were recorded by dobroide and are licensed under the Creative Commons Attribution 3.0 (CC-BY).
+You can find them on this page from the much useful freesound.org database: http://www.freesound.org/people/dobroide/sounds/54699/.
+* The squirrel escape sound (squirrelFuite.wav) is a work by the sound design class projects at Carnegie Mellon University School of Drama (http://www.drama.cmu.edu) and is licensed under the Creative Commons Attribution 3.0. http://freesound.org/people/cmusounddesign/sounds/119816/
+* The squirrel moaning sound (squirrelBlesse.wav) is a work by Justin Wasack (http://www.justinwasack.com) licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/JustinBW/sounds/78652/
+* The squirrel eating sound (squirrelEating.wav) is a work by Asovang published in the public domain. http://freesound.org/people/Asovang/sounds/156215/
+* The rabbit eating sound (lapinEating.wav) is a work by Traveler licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/Traveler/sounds/13537/
+* The rabbit escape sound (lapinFuite.wav) is a work by elektroproleter licensed under the Creative Commons Attribution 3.0 (CC-BY). http://freesound.org/people/elektroproleter/sounds/157567/
+* The rabbit moaning sound (lapinBlesse.wav) is a work by AntumDeluge published in the public domain. http://opengameart.org/content/mouse-imitation

+### Musics

+### Miscellaneous
+* The Write Feather icon (Narro.ico) is a work by Double-J Design (http://www.doublejdesign.co.uk) published under the terms of the Creative Commons Attribution 3.0 license (CC-BY).
+* The Riven font (Riven.ttf) is a freeware font made by Michael Bower (Riven2000@aol.com). http://www.fonts2u.com/riven-the-font-v30.font

 Tools of the trade
 ------------------